KineticCafe/app_identity/spec/README.md

 #### Timestamp Nonces

 Version 2, 3, and 4 nonces **must** be a UTC timestamp formatted using ISO 8601 basic formatting.
 The timestamp _should_ be generated on a clock synced with NTP and _should_ be verified using a clock synced with NTP.

-For the purposes of this document, ISO 8601 basic formatting uses the following [ABNF][] format, adapted from [RFC3339][]:
+For the purposes of this document, ISO 8601 basic formatting is this [ABNF][] definition adapted from [RFC3339][]:

 ```abnf
 date-fullyear = 4DIGIT